 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
-I am not aware of any delays being made that would impact the communities of his constituency.
-I have no knowledge of any delays or postponements occurring for housing construction.
-Thank you, Mr. Speaker.
+I am not aware of any delays that would impact his constituent communities.
+I have no knowledge of any delays or postponements occurring for housing construction, Mr. Speaker.
+Thank you.

 Speaker: Your first supplementary, Mr. Malliki.